Opening up to your Vision

 I learned so much from each of these, and sometimes I’d be able to feel connected with my life.
 But I was still carrying all that shame from my past, and I was still hiding myself.

-And then, after a workshop in 2017, for the first time, in a moment of clarity and courage, I shared with a close friend how ashamed I was about how unacceptable I was.
+And then, after a workshop in 2017, for the first time, I SAW IT.
+I remember that moment, and how I shared with a close friend how ashamed I was about how unacceptable I was.
 That I’d been disconnected my entire life.
 That I’d never dated or had sex in 28 years.
 That I felt that I was constantly checking for other people’s approval, so that I could know I was acceptable.
 And that as a result, I felt like I could never express myself or connect with anyone.

 In sharing that I was finally free of it.
 It was so clear to me that this was all just a story I’d made up about myself, that I’d been telling my whole life, without knowing it.
 And when I shared that, my friend shared something with me about his past, that he’d hadn’t shared.
 And when he shared that I realised I actually have a unique gift, which is to be the space for people to connect with themselves and to be who they really are.